Register your project for Clinical Record Interactive Search (CRIS)

-Access to clinical information is clearly a sensitive issue and a security model was developed which has been considered and approved by the Oxford Health NHS Foundation Trust Caldicott Guardian and the Trust Executive as well as forming part of the original ethics application.
+Access to clinical information is clearly a sensitive issue and a security model was developed which has been considered and approved by the Oxford Health NHS Foundation Trust Caldicott Guardian and the Trust Executive.

 Trust Electronic Patient Record (EPR) systems hold a wealth of useful patient data.
 CRIS transforms this information into a pseudonymised database appropriate for research, service evaluation and clinical audit use.

 The transformation of data enables CRIS users to access the wealth of information recorded during patient care by healthcare professionals.
 This includes data recorded in coded and structured form, for example dates and numbers, plus data held in unstructured free text form, for example, within written assessments, progress notes and correspondence.
 After transformation, free text data can constitute a large part of the content of information held within CRIS, although this will depend on the amount of unstructured data held in the source EPR system.